 SAFETEA-LU will expire on September 30, 2009.
-Congress will begin the process of drafting a new federal authorization bill sometime in 2009 after the 111th Congress begins.
+Congress will begin the process of drafting a new federal authorization bill in January 2009 when the 111th Congress begins.
 If the federal authorization is not passed by September 30, 2009, federal funding will likely operate without a federal authorization bill for a period of time, meaning year to year (even month to month) funding for CDOT will be difficult to predict during this time period.